Skip to main content

 Japanese ink stepping stones showing evolution from legacy to modern formats

-The modernisation journey: each step lighter than the last.
+The migration path: each step lighter than the last.

 01